Parametrization of microbial survival models under UVC exposure: UVC disinfection studies

 It is notable to reference the findings of \cite{Baluja2020}, which explore the disinfection of face masks using the DIALux simulator for theoretical sterilization studies.
 The research demonstrates the time required to disinfect masks with specific radiation doses and discusses that the region nearest to the source does not always receive the highest dose and, consequently, the most effective disinfection.

-Material properties, including reflection and scattering coefficients, can influence this phenomenon.
+In this work, iraadiation and survival data for several microorganisms were compiled from multiple published studies.
+The selection of microorganisms was primarily driven by the availability of sufficiently detailed dose–response data with measurements for a number of doses in the published literature, which is necessary for reliable fitting of multi-parameter survival models.
+Most of the selected microorganisms are important in the field of epidemiology, food and water safety.
+Table~\ref{Table1} summarizes UVC irradiation conditions, equipment and other experimental details, along with the relevant literature references, for all microorganisms studied.
+In cases where the original studies did not report key parameters such as distance from the source or exposure time, these are indicated with a dash.